BWR

 Positive Problem-Solving model

-2. Write down possibilities: (as many as you can think of related to the problem (think positive).
-Importa nt: Think is it positive for people?
-Is it positive for the environment?
+2. Write down possibilities (as many as you can think of related to the problem; think positively).
+Important: Think, is it positive for people and the environment?

-3. Makeup if … Then… statements: looking at all the possibilities above (think positive).
+3. Create if… Then… statements: consider all possibilities (think positively).

 If you do not train your brain to use this model consistently on all problems, you may never appreciate its value in solving problems to save money, time, and energy.
 Learn to ask: Is it positive, appropriate, and healthy for people and the environment?

-According to a simulation study published in Nature Communications1, intelligent brains take longer to solve difficult problems because they are more synchronized and wait for more information before making decisions.
+According to a simulation study published in Nature Communications, intelligent brains take longer to solve difficult problems because they are more synchronized and wait for more information before making decisions.
 The study also found that less intelligent brains tend to “jump to conclusions” and make more errors when faced with complex tasks.
-In summation, quick fast answers are not always the best for complicated and difficult circumstances.
+In summary, quick and fast answers are not always the best for complicated and difficult circumstances.

 Another positive problem-solving process I found under Problem Solving and Decision Making in Groups.
 Better yet, read the book: Pursuing Truth: A Guide to Critical Thinking - bookdown